rstanula/user-manager/README.md

 ## Running the tests

-Test can be run unit tests by maven using "mvn test" command or manually using IDE
+Unit tests can be run by maven using "mvn test" command or manually using IDE

 ### Documentation for the API

-After running application locally you can see API using link: "http://localhost:8080/swagger-ui.html" and easy test REST endpoints
+After running application locally you can see API using link: http://localhost:8080/swagger-ui.html and easily test REST endpoints

 ## Author